Dog warden services

 Under the Environmental Protection Act 1990, section 149 Every local authority shall appoint an officer for the purpose of discharging the functions imposed or conferred by this section for dealing with stray dogs found in the area of the authority.Permalink

-Please note the council provide a stray dog service Monday to Friday 9am until 5pm.
+Please note the council provides a stray dog service Monday to Friday 7am until 3pm.
 Excluding Public Holidays.

-- The statutory Government prescribed fee of £25 and a £80 administration fee* (implemented from 1 September 2017) is payable before a dog can be returned.
+- The statutory Government prescribed fee of £25 and a £80 administration fee* is payable before a dog can be returned.
 This is to be paid via the call centre on 01843 577000 or in the Gateway Margate.
 (The Dog warden will be able to advise to the fee required.)
 Any vets fees may be charged separately, if appropriate.

 - The Dog Wardens will try to return a dog home if the owner can be located.
 The dog will otherwise be taken to kennels.
 Kennelling fees of £13.00 per day will be charged along with the statutory Government prescribed fee and administration fee*.

 - Unclaimed dogs will be kept for 7 clear days, and attempts will be made to rehome it or give it to a dog rescue centre.
 If this is not possible, it may be destroyed.
 However, the council has never had a healthy dog destroyed.

 * The administration fee of £80.00 will contribute to the cost of running the stray dog service, which includes employing staff, leasing vehicles, delivering dogs, associated running costs and the purchase of specialist equipment.

 The Control of Dogs Order 1992 makes it an offence for a dog not to wear a collar bearing the name and address of the owner.
 Failure to observe this law could lead to prosecution and a fine of up to £2,000.